 Addition information can be found at these various web links:

 - EPA Citizen's Guide To Radon

 - Home Buyer's and Seller's Guide To Radon

 - Consumer's Guide To Radon Reduction

 - PA Radon Mitigation Standards

 - Buying A New Home: How To Protect Your Family From Radon

 - EPA's Risk Assessment of Risks From Radon In Homes

-He is also an ASHI Certified Inspector (ACI) and a Certified Level 1 Infrared Thermographer.
+Matthew Steger is also a Certified Level 1 Infrared Thermographer, an ASHI Certified Inspector (ACI), an electrical engineer, and a US Dept. of Energy Home Energy Score Assessor.
 He can be reached at: 717-361-9467 or firstname.lastname@example.org.

 WIN Home Inspection has provided a wide array of home inspection services in the Lancaster, PA area since 2002.
 This article was authored by Matthew Steger, ACI - owner of WIN Home Inspection in Lancaster, PA.
 No article, or portion thereof, may be reproduced or copied without prior written consent of Matthew Steger.